 Vice President of Recruitment and Member Engagement

 The Vice President of Recruitment and Engagement is responsible for recruiting Chapter Members and encouraging their engagement in all Chapter events, meetings, community outreach, and other Chapter initiatives.
+They are essential to the survival of a Chapter.
+With their primary responsibilities focused on coordinating the recruitment efforts of the chapter, they can have a significant impact on an organization’s future.
 The responsibilities of the role include, but are not limited to:

 - Use the strategic plan to set recruitment and attendance goals to guide engagement objectives and strategies.